clairekope/CGM-sim-analysis/README.md

 * test_HSE.py - explore deviations from hydrostatic equilibrium that may be present in initial conditions
 * manual_profile_snippet.txt - an exerpt of code showing how to make yt-esque profiles with SciPy (more flexible, too).

-# Running on Comet (SLURM)
+# Running on Expanse (SLURM)

 Use `sbatch python.slurm` to submit.

+Importantly, Expanse doesn't like it when you analyze data on the Lustre Scratch filesystem (to many file accesses).
+Instead, this script will use the `parallel` module to copy and untar compressed outputs from the Project storage to node local NVMe storage, and then copy the analysis products to Lustre scratch.

 Un/comment the lines according to which script you want to run.
 It's low tech, man.
 If you're someone else using this code, consider this file a template.

 # Sightline Analysis Scripts